DevClate/EntraFIDOFinder/README.md

 Type:
 The four types of keys are USB, NFC, BIO, and BLE which are also validated in so you can tab complete.

+AllProperties:
+Right now I've only added last time FIDO Alliance has updated their information for that key, but I will be adding more in the very near future.
+Trying to find the best way to do it so its easy to read.

 Also check out the web version: [https://devclate.github.io/EntraFIDOFinder/Explorer/](https://devclate.github.io/EntraFIDOFinder/Explorer/)